-Brian Brown II has met numerous students who are struggling with their major, especially after a hard semester.
+Brian Brown II has met many students struggling with their major, especially after a hard semester.
 Some students simply don’t know what to do.

 Working with students one-on-one, Brian and his fellow Career Services Peer Advisors help students discover their strengths and find their true calling.